sparrell/sFractals/README.md

 =====

 An OTP application to make and return fractals.
-This is more an exercise to learn erlang, OTP, rebar,i common test,  git, github but hopefuly a useful program comes drom it
+This is more an exercise to learn erlang, OTP, rebar, common test,  git, github but hopefuly a useful program comes drom it

 Build